310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Keito %}
 Woah, what the—!?

-Why are you lying on the floor—I was this close to stepping on you…
+Why are you lying on the floor — I was this close to stepping on you…

 Kiryu’s currently in the middle of his club activities.
 Stop getting in his way, you two.
 {% endbubble %}